nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Uploading a csv file

-Uploads a valid csv file onto Trackr and parses each `Task`, `Order` and `Suppliers` and adds them to their respective lists.
+Uploads a valid csv file onto Trackr and parses each add command for `Task`, `Order` and `Suppliers`, and adds them to their respective lists.
 Below is an example of a valid csv file
 ![Valid csv file](images/CsvFileFormat.png)

 ### Archiving data files `[coming in v1.3]`